 The tongued prop attachment being designed and calculated by personnel that have probably never carried out a task of altering masonry and do not understand the many dangers involved from true experience and not providing an agreed maximum opening size when first on the market.

 A structural engineers generic assumed calculations of using a maximum safe working load for every project when the working load is variable and the H.S.
 E’s lack of masonry alteration knowledge and inability to change the mindset of the builder and incapable of addressing these issues without accepting responsibility of the faults.

 All other causes of collapse derive from these un-acceptable mistakes.

-To resolve the problem of misusing an untested and non-suitable Acrow prop, a newly designed & strengthened variety of different sized props with a different sized top plate should be manufactured, tested and made available with fewer holes to ensure the height restrictions of 3m and to reduce the higher risk of overloading, of which I have a design!
+To resolve the problem of misusing an untested and non-suitable Acrow prop, a newly designed & strengthened variety of different sized props with a different sized top plate should be designed, tested and manufactured and made available with fewer holes to ensure the height restrictions of 3m and to reduce the higher risk of overloading, of which I have a design!

 The law states that competence and knowledge is required to carry out masonry alterations yet no competence or masonry alteration knowledge is required or shown by the manufacturers, retailers or by the designers which dangerously assume temporary support calculations (structural engineers) or even the H.S.E that should be more knowledgeable and capable of accepting their wrong doings which has cost human life.

 Builders will only ever be as competent as the temporary support equipment allows them to be and as knowledgeable as the teacher wants them to be.
 The teachers have hidden the faults so they can’t be identified on-site by the end user; through not ensuring the correct level of testing and not supplying the correct level of masonry alteration guidance or adequate written product instructions.

 “Temporary support must only be used for the purposes for which it was designed”.